xan1242/TF-MultiFix/README.md

 ### IMPORTANT NOTES

+- IF USING PPSSPP - DISABLE FAST MEMORY - this will cause crashes!

 - It is highly recommended to use a stock EBOOT file (and stock gmodule prx files) and then use [TF-EhpLoader](https://github.com/xan1242/TFEhpLoader) to load modified files.
 This is due to old translations doing a bad job at fixing the game, so the results might not be as expected!

 - Disable all cheats!
 They will NOT work and may break the game!